SeyoungKimLab/Ornaments/README.md

 -s <d_s>: 		standard deviation for single-end reads
 <file_fastq>:		FASTQ file for single-end reads
 ```

+[Comment]: What is the relationship between `<file_vcf>` and `<SAMPLE>`?
+Is SAMPLE one of the samples in file_vcf?
+Do you actually use the variant information in this vcf? i.e., shouldn't ornament personalized transcriptome (input to index) be enough?

 Example usage to quantify with paired-end reads for a given `SAMPLE`: